-Global inflation rates are expected to fall in 2024 but remain elevated.
+Global economic performance in 2024 has been steady with inflation reducing from 2023 levels and generally approaching a 2% target.
+Inflation can be caused by any number of factors including, but not limited to, expansionary monetary policy and deficit spending by the government, a growing economy, rising wages, an imbalance of the supply and demand for goods, supply chain disruptions and the imposition of tariffs.
+Recently, for instance, the U.S. administration imposed and/ or announced (and in some cases postponed) tariffs on imports from various countries and on certain products, which may lead to unpredictable economic consequences including inflation or trade wars.
 Higher than anticipated inflation could lead to an increase in loss costs and the need to strengthen loss reserves.
 The impact of inflation on loss costs will likely be more pronounced for longer tail business lines, where it takes a period of time to finalise and settle claims.
 In general, the Company's underwriting book is skewed towards shorter tail classes and therefore the impact should be less pronounced.

-21. LETTERS OF CREDIT AND TRUSTS
+20. LETTERS OF CREDIT AND TRUSTS

 The Company's related company, GRL, issues letters of credit on behalf of the Company under various facilities, for the benefit of the Company's insureds.
 The collateral pledged as security relating to these letters of credit is also provided by GRL.
 In the event that the Company's insureds draw upon any letters of credit, the Company shall be obligated to reimburse GRL the amount of the letters of credit drawn down by the insured.
-As of 31 December 2023, \$16,948,316 (2022: \$16,707,680) of letters of credit were issued by GRL on behalf of the Company and no letters of credits were drawn by the Company's insureds for the year ended 31 December 2023.
+As of 31 December 2024, \$21,378,417 (2023: \$16,948,316) of letters of credit were issued by GRL on behalf of the Company and no letters of credits were drawn by the Company's insureds for the year ended 31 December 2024.

 In addition to the letters of credit, the Company has established regulatory trust arrangements for certain cedants.
-As of 31 December 2023, collateral of \$10,433,518 (2022: \$11,161,986) was provided to cedants in the form of regulatory trust accounts (see note 14).
+As of 31 December 2024, collateral of \$674,482 (2023: \$10,433,518) was provided to cedants in the form of regulatory trust accounts (see note 14).